Pokrovsk offensive: Russia

 On 27 August 2024, Syrskyi claimed that, on average, his soldiers "neutralize" 300 Russian soldiers every day in the Pokrovsk direction.

 On 2 September, David Axe estimated that the Russians had suffered casualties of "potentially tens of thousands of soldiers" while advancing towards Pokrovsk following the capture of Avdiivka in February 2024.

 In an interview with Times Radio on 5 September, British defence analyst Michael Clarke estimated that the Russians were losing 1,000 men killed or wounded per day on average during the Pokrovsk offensive, and had also lost "well over" 100 armored vehicles over the past week alone.

 Two Russian assaults on 12 and 19 September, carried out with a total of 98 vehicles, were claimed by the Ukrainian 46th Air Mobile Brigade to have been repulsed in a week defending Kurakhove.
 They claimed to have damaged or destroyed 44 of the attacking vehicles.

-On 19 September, Ukrainian analyst Petro Chernyk claimed that fighting near Pokrovsk had resulted in the "pre-emptive extermination of 2-3 thousand enemy personnel".
+On 19 September, Ukrainian analyst Petro Chernyk claimed that fighting near Pokrovsk had resulted in the "pre-emptive extermination of 2–3 thousand enemy personnel".

 On 11 December, the ISW reported that a Ukrainian brigade officer claimed that Russian forces lost nearly 3,000 personnel in the Pokrovsk direction in two weeks.

 On 5 January 2025, the ISW reported that a Ukrainian intelligence officer operating in the Pokrovsk direction claimed that Russian forces are suffering up to 400 personnel casualties per day.

 On 2 February 2025, Ukrainian C-in-C Oleksandr Syrski claimed that Russian forces had suffered 15,000 casualties, including 7,000 killed in action, in the Pokrovsk direction in January 2025 alone.
 Meanwhile, the ISW reported a higher figure of roughly 21,000 Russian casualties, based on President Zelenskyy's claim that Russian forces suffer a 2:1 wounded to killed ratio.

 Similarly, Ukraine's Khortytsia Group of Forces Spokesperson, Major Viktor Trehubov, claimed that Russian forces were suffering 14,000 to 15,000 casualties, including 7,000 killed in action, per month in the Pokrovsk direction, suggesting 45,000 Russian casualties in the first three months of 2025.

 On 17 August 2025, the Ukrainians claimed to have killed 910 Russian troops, wounded 335 and captured 37 between 4 and 16 August.
 (Note: Equipment losses were claimed at eight Russian tanks, six armored fighting vehicles, more than 100 vehicles and motorcycles, one multiple launch rocket system, 18 artillery pieces, and 91 drones destroyed or damaged.)

 Three days later, the Ukrainians claimed to have killed an additional 206 Russian soldiers, wounded 73 and captured one in the same sector.
 (Note: Equipment losses were claimed to be three tanks, three AFVs, 24 vehicles, 12 artillery pieces and 35 UAVs.)

+On 11 December 2025, The Telegraph reported that an entire Russian convoy had been destroyed during a Ukrainian counter-attack in the city.